MegaGlest/megaglest-source/docs/readme_windows.txt

    Rebuild All.

 If you had no errors all binaries will be created in trunk\data\glest_game.
-You should be to to just run glest_game.exe
+Before running mega-glest you must run the batchfile: CopyWindowsRuntimeDlls.bat You should now be to to just run glest_game.exe

 2.3 Installation